akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-01.md

 # What did not work this week?

 - We had new team member this week and spent some time in helping new member up to speed with what we previously discussed before.
 - The ignore file path for build_test to main doesn't work.
-It's not currently needed for now as we haven't develop any code, but we want to fix this for the next weekly
+It's not currently needed for now as we haven't develop any code, but we will implement it in the future.

 # Design updates